infochimps-labs/ironfan/README.md

 ## Index

-ironfan core works together with the full ironfan toolset:
+ironfan-homebase works together with the full Ironfan toolset:

+Core Tools:
-* [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase): centralizes the cookbooks, roles and clusters.
+* [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase): Centralizes the cookbooks, roles and clusters.
 A solid foundation for any chef user.
-* [ironfan gem](https://github.com/infochimps-labs/ironfan): core ironfan models, and knife plugins to orchestrate machines and coordinate truth among you homebase, cloud and chef server.
+* [ironfan gem](https://github.com/infochimps-labs/ironfan): The core Ironfan models, and Knife plugins to orchestrate machines and coordinate truth among your homebase, cloud and chef server.
+It comes with [ironfan-homebase](https://github.com/infochimps-labs/ironfan-homebase).
 * [ironfan-pantry](https://github.com/infochimps-labs/ironfan-pantry): Our collection of industrial-strength, cloud-ready recipes for Hadoop, HBase, Cassandra, Elasticsearch, Zabbix and more.
-* [silverware cookbook](https://github.com/infochimps-labs/ironfan-pantry/tree/master/cookbooks/silverware): coordinate discovery of services ("list all the machines for `awesome_webapp`, that I might load balance them") and aspects ("list all components that write logs, that I might logrotate them, or that I might monitor the free space on their volumes".
+* [silverware cookbook](https://github.com/infochimps-labs/ironfan-pantry/tree/master/cookbooks/silverware): Helps you coordinate discovery of services ("list all the machines for `awesome_webapp`, that I might load balance them") and aspects ("list all components that write logs, that I might logrotate them, or that I might monitor the free space on their volumes").
+Found within the [ironfan-pantry](https://github.com/infochimps-labs/ironfan-pantry).

-* [ironfan-ci](https://github.com/infochimps-labs/ironfan-ci): Continuous integration testing of not just your cookbooks but your *architecture*.
+Core Documentation:

-* [ironfan wiki](https://github.com/infochimps-labs/ironfan/wiki): high-level documentation and install instructions
+* [ironfan wiki](https://github.com/infochimps-labs/ironfan/wiki): High-level documentation and install instructions.
-* [ironfan issues](https://github.com/infochimps-labs/ironfan/issues): bugs, questions and feature requests for *any* part of the ironfan toolset.
+* [ironfan issues](https://github.com/infochimps-labs/ironfan/issues): Bugs or questions and feature requests for *any* part of the Ironfan toolset.
-* [ironfan gem docs](http://rdoc.info/gems/ironfan): rdoc docs for ironfan
+* [ironfan gem docs](http://rdoc.info/gems/ironfan): Rdoc docs for Ironfan.

-## Philosophy
+## What is Ironfan?
+Ironfan is a systems provisioning and deployment tool.
+Ironfan automates not only machine configuration, but entire systems configuration to enable the entire Big Data stack, including tools for _data ingestion_, _scraping_, _storage_, _computation_, and _monitoring_.

+Ironfan builds on Chef, but is opinionated about its architecture, which allows broader integration between components.
+It assumes a source repository, a central Chef Server, and a modern POSIX-compliant operating system for a base image.
+Currently, it works best with Git, Amazon Web Services, Ubuntu 11.04, with exploration into other virtualization platforms (Vagrant, etc.) and operating systems (Centos, FreeSBD, etc) ongoing, both inside and outside of Infochimps.

-Some general principles of how we use chef.
+To understand the Philosophy behind how we use Chef go [here](https://github.com/infochimps-labs/ironfan/wiki/Philosophy).

-* *Chef server is never the repository of truth* -- it only mirrors the truth.
-A file is tangible and immediate to access.
-* Specifically, we want truth to live in the git repo, and be enforced by the chef server.
-This means that everything is versioned, documented and exchangeable. *There is no truth but git, and chef is its messenger*.
-* *Systems, services and significant modifications cluster should be obvious from the `clusters` file*.
-I don't want to have to bounce around nine different files to find out which thing installed a redis:server.
-The existence of anything that opens a port should be obvious when I look at the cluster file.
-* *Roles define systems, clusters assemble systems into a machine*.
-  - For example, a resque worker queue has a redis, a webserver and some config files -- your cluster should invoke a @whatever_queue@ role, and the @whatever_queue@ role should include recipes for the component services.
-  - the existence of anything that opens a port _or_ runs as a service should be obvious when I look at the roles file.
-* *include_recipe considered harmful* Do NOT use include_recipe for anything that a) provides a service, b) launches a daemon or c) is interesting in any way. (so: @include_recipe java@ yes; @include_recipe iptables@ no.) You should note the dependency in the metadata.rb.
-This seems weird, but the breaking behavior is purposeful: it makes you explicitly state all dependencies.
-* It's nice when *machines are in full control of their destiny*.
-Their initial setup (elastic IP, attaching a drive) is often best enforced externally.
-However, machines should be able independently assert things like load balancer registration which may change at any point in their lifetime.
-* It's even nicer, though, to have *full idempotency from the command line*: I can at any time push truth from the git repo to the chef server and know that it will take hold.